 Bringing Wi-Fi to the masses

-Before long, everything around us will connect to the web, but in the late 1990s, such thinking was radical.
+Everything around us now connects to the web, but in the late 1990s, such thinking was radical.
 And yet at the iBook launch, Steve Jobs revealed the company’s consumer laptop would, by default, have Wi-Fi — a move that was a big kick up the bum for the rest of the industry.

 Built-in speech technology